Seventeen (South Korean band): 2020–2021: First contract renewal and "Power of Love" project

 On June 22, Seventeen released their seventh EP, Heng:garæ.
 It sold one million copies in under one week, making Seventeen official "million sellers" and earning them certifications from both the Hanteo and Gaon charts.
-It charted at number one on the Oricon Weekly Album Chart for a second week, making Seventeen the first international male artist to do so since the Backstreet Boys over 12 years ago.
+It charted at number one on the Oricon Weekly Album Chart for a second week, making Seventeen the first international male artist to do so since the Backstreet Boys, 12 years prior.
 On September 9, Seventeen released their second Japanese EP, 24H, becoming the third group ever to reach number one on the Oricon Weekly Album Chart with four consecutive albums, a feat last achieved in 1977 by Scottish pop rock band Bay City Rollers.
 24H was later certified platinum by the RIAJ for selling over 250,000 copies.
-On October 19, Seventeen released their tenth EP, Semicolon, marketed as a "special album" with lead single "Home;Run".
-To promote the single, the group made their US television debut with a performance of "Home;Run" on CBS' The Late Late Show with James Corden.
+On October 19, Seventeen released their eighth EP, Semicolon, marketed as a "special album" with lead single "Home;Run".
+To promote the single, the group made their US television debut with a performance on The Late Late Show with James Corden.

-On April 21, 2021, Seventeen released their third Japanese single, "Not Alone".
+On April 15, 2021, Seventeen digitally released their third Japanese single, "Not Alone"; it was physically released a week later.
 On May 14, the song was certified double-platinum by the RIAJ for selling over 500,000 copies.
 On May 18, they announced their "Power of Love" project, as well as the release of their ninth EP Your Choice through a concept trailer video.
 At the same time, they signed with Geffen Records and Universal Music Group for US and international distribution of their music.
 For the first phase of the "Power of Love" project, Seventeen released a digital single performed by Wonwoo and Mingyu, titled "Bittersweet" and featuring Lee Hi, on May 28.
 Your Choice was released on June 18, alongside lead single "Ready to Love".
 On July 19, Pledis Entertainment announced that all members of Seventeen had renewed their contracts.

-On October 22, Seventeen released their eighth EP Attacca with lead single "Rock with You".
+On October 22, Seventeen released their tenth EP Attacca with lead single "Rock with You".
 Attacca sold two million copies, making it the group's first double million-selling album.
 On December 8, Seventeen marked the end of their "Power of Love" project by releasing a Japanese single of the same name.

-2022–2023: Face the Sun and expanded touring
+2022–2023: Face the Sun, record EP sales, and expanded touring

 On April 15, 2022, Seventeen released an English-language digital single titled "Darl+ing" ahead of their fourth studio album, Face the Sun.
-The album was released on May 27 with the lead single "Hot".
+The album was released on May 26 with the lead single "Hot".
 They also released their first film, Seventeen Power of Love: The Movie, in worldwide theaters on April 20 and 23 (excluding France and Japan, where it was released on April 21 and 29, respectively).